StarZ3r0/awesome-links/README.md

 * [Basic JavaScript for the impatient programmer](http://www.2ality.com/2013/06/basic-javascript.html)
 * [Learning Advanced JavaScript](http://ejohn.org/apps/learn/)
 * [all this](http://bjorn.tipling.com/all-this)
+* [30 seconds of code](https://github.com/Chalarangelo/30-seconds-of-code) - Curated collection of useful JavaScript snippets that you can understand in 30 seconds or less.
 * [The State Of JavaScript 2016](http://stateofjs.com/2016/introduction/)
 * [JS features](https://jsfeatures.in/)
 * [JS Comparison Table](http://dorey.github.io/JavaScript-Equality-Table/)